jimburton/scrabble/README.md

 The emphasis is on explaining the process of developing a Haskell project with several parts, aimed at students who have already learned Haskell syntax and functional problem solving.
-Commonly used data structures and libraries like `Data.Text`, maps, arrays and `aeson` are explained, as well as monadic error checking and building a WebSocket client to the game that shows how to use threads and other concurrency abstractions safely.
+Commonly used data structures and libraries like `Data.Text`, maps, arrays, `aeson` and `lens` are explained, as well as monadic error checking and building a WebSocket client to the game that shows how to use threads and other concurrency abstractions safely.